Sand Casting Sourcing Services

 Sand Casting for Precision Products

 Precision sand casting, also known as sand molded casting, is one of the most widely used processes for forming complex metal components.
 Sand is a relatively inexpensive and readily available material to use for metal forming.
 Its resistance to high temperatures also makes it a valuable material to use in this process.

-Precision Sand Casting Process:
+Sand Casting Process

-- Making the Mold - A specialized pattern is placed into packed sand to create two halves of a mold.
+- Making the mold – A specialized pattern is placed into packed sand to create two halves of a mold.
 The pattern is removed to reveal a cavity that will be used for the casting process.

-- Clamping the Mold – The two halves of the sand molds are prepared for casting and then clamped together with a gating system to produce a full mold cavity that is ready to receive the molten material.
+- Clamping the mold – The two halves of the sand molds are prepared for casting and then clamped together with a gating system to produce a full mold cavity that is ready to receive the molten material.

 - Pouring – Molten metal is quickly poured into the mold.